couchbaselabs/docs-ng/content/couchbase-sdk-java-1.4/getting-started.markdown

 ## Hello Couchbase

 To follow the tradition of first programming tutorials, we start with a "Hello Couchbase" example.
-In this example, we connect to the a Couchbase node, set a simple document, retrieve the document, and then print the value out.
+In this example, we connect to a Couchbase node, set a simple document, retrieve the document, and then print the value out.
 This first example contains the full source code, but in later examples we omit the import statements and also assume an existing connection to the cluster.